bruhbeast-pixel/notes-expanded/README.md

-# notes-expanded
+# Notes - Expanded
 A website that organizes notes for you.

+This is not the place for our website.
+See our domain instead!